gagahe-cx/Healthy-Cappybara/README.md

 <h1 align="center">Healthcare Accessibility in Cook County</h1>

-Many individuals in the United States struggle to access necessary health care services.
-[Healthy People 2030](https://health.gov/healthypeople/objectives-and-data/browse-objectives/health-care-access-and-quality) defines Healthcare Accessibility as the capacity to obtain timely, high-quality, and affordable health care services.
-Aligning with the objective to enhance healthcare accessibility and promote healthier lives, our project aims to devise a systematic approach to improve access to healthcare within Cook County communities.
+Many individuals in the United States struggle to access necessary healthcare services.
+[Healthy People 2030](https://health.gov/healthypeople/objectives-and-data/browse-objectives/health-care-access-and-quality) defines Healthcare Accessibility as the capacity to obtain timely, high-quality, and affordable healthcare services.
+Aligning to enhance healthcare accessibility and promote healthier lives, our project aims to devise a systematic approach to improve access to healthcare within Cook County communities.

 Healthcare Accessibility can be broken down into three key components:
 * **Healthcare Service Capacity**: This refers to the availability of healthcare services, indicated by the number, costs, and quality ratings of hospitals, nursing homes, and home care agencies.